Suburban Express

-Suburban Express was a bus service that provided transport services to students at six universities in the American Midwest, primarily to and from the Chicago area.
+Suburban Express was a bus service that provided transport services to students between Chicago Suburbs and six universities in Illinois, Iowa, and Indiana.
 Airport shuttles were operated under the name "Illini Shuttle".
-The company contracted buses from other carriers, and was based in Champaign, Illinois.
+The company owned no vehicles, instead contracting buses from other carriers.

 In the 1980s, Suburban Express broke the bus monopoly that Greyhound had between Champaign and Chicago, leading to a price war that cut student fares by more than half.

 Since 1994, it filed at least 200 lawsuits over dishonored payments, fraud, and alleged violations of its terms of service, leading students to criticize the bus service online.

-Suburban Express ceased operations on May 7, 2019.
+On May 7, 2019, Suburban Express announced that it would be ceasing all operations.
+"I stopped enjoying this business around 2001, and I think it’s beginning to show," said the owner.